We all enjoy music and speakers make that possible – but it’s confusing if you’re not sure how to connect them the right

 So the the most important thing here to remember is: wire speakers consistently the same way as each other.

 4. Wiring 2-way and 3-way speakers

 2-way speakers, such as home stereo or car audio component speakers, are those which come as a pre-designed speaker set and use a crossover.
 The job of a crossover (also called a passive crossover, because it use basic capacitors and inductors rather than electronics) is to restrict the music production each speaker tries to produce.

-For example, tweeters cannot reproduce bass frequencies (and can in face be damaged by them) therefore a well-designed 2-way speaker prevents this.
+For example, tweeters cannot reproduce bass frequencies (and can in fact be damaged by them) therefore a 2-way speaker crossover prevents this.
 Similarly, a woofer cannot produce high pitch sounds well and is prevented from doing so.

 Therefore if you have a home stereo or car stereo in which 2-way speakers are used, you’ll have to add more 2-way speakers (if the total impedance can be supported by the amplifier) or add more amplifier channels for more sound.

 5. Doubling the number of speakers or amount of power does not double the volume

 In some cases additional speakers can be added to increase the amount of volume you can achieve or to place speakers in additional rooms, additional locations in your vehicle, and so on.
 You also may have wondered what would happen if you bought an amplifier with twice the power of your present one.

 There’s one important thing to understand, however: having 2 or 3 speakers instead of one does not double or triple the sound.
 It increases a few decibels for each speaker added.

 This is because of how the human ear works and the physics of sound, along with how speakers work and how much volume they can produce for a given amount of power.